Robust ultra-shallow shadows

 If the noise does not break the measures' invariance property, $\tilde{S}$ has the same structure as $S$, a global (linear span of local) depolarizing channel(s) for $\nu$ the uniform measure over the global (local) Clifford group.
 This insight is at the heart of the robust shadows introduced in Ref.~\cite{Chen2021}.
 There, the invariance assumption is justified by assuming a noise channel $\Lambda$ acting \emph{directly before the measurement} and \emph{independent} of the unitary rotation $g$ that is implemented.
 Under this assumption, $\tilde{S}$ simply is the ideal channel twirl of the concatenation of the dephasing channel and the noise channel.

-More concretely, recall that conjugation with the Clifford group (as with the unitary group) acts irreducibly on the space of traceless matrices, e.g.~\cite{Roth2021}.
-Correspondingly, tensor-products of {single-qubit} Clifford channels decompose into $d$ irreducible representations (\textit{irreps}) without multiplicities labelled by $k \in \{0, 1\}^n$.
+More concretely, recall that conjugation with the Clifford group (as with the unitary group) acts irreducibly on the space of traceless matrices, \eg~\cite{Roth2021}.
+Correspondingly, tensor-products of single-qubit Clifford channels decompose into $d$ irreducible representations (\textit{irreps}) without multiplicities, labeled by $k \in \{0, 1\}^n$.
 The projectors onto the irreps are $\Phi_{k} = \bigotimes_{l \in [n]} \Phi_{k_{l}}$ with $\Phi_{0} = d^{-2} \, |\id_{2} )( \id_{2}| $ and $\Phi_{1} = \id_{4} - \Phi_{0}$.
 Assuming single-qubit Clifford-invariance, the noisy frame operator can, thus, be written as

 with coefficients $f_k \in \mathbb R$.